SuleimanFarah/sunpy/Home:-Release-Checklist.md

 **For major releases only:**
 - [ ] Update RELEASE.rst
+- [ ] Remove developer's guide and link to latest version.

 **Branching:**
 - [ ] Create and change onto a new release branch from master labeled with the release number ```X.Y```.